renovatebot/renovate/docs/usage/user-stories/swissquote.md

 ![An XKCD Comic about software dependencies](../assets/images/swissquote_xkcd.png)

-This XKCD comic is always relevant when talking about dependencies: <https://xkcd.com/2347/>
+[XKCD comic 2347](https://xkcd.com/2347/) is always relevant when talking about dependencies.

 Each software dependency is a risk.
 For example: SQL Injections, is the ORM you are using properly escaping the content you are passing to it?